Jazz Chisholm Preview, Player Props: Marlins vs. Nationals

 Jazz Chisholm At The Plate

-- He has hit a long ball in 12 games this year (18.5%), leaving the park in 4.6% of his chances at the plate.
+- He has homered in 18.2% of his games this season, and 4.6% of his trips to the plate.

-- In 33.8% of his games this season, Chisholm has notched at least one RBI.
-In four of those games (6.2%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in three contests.
+- Chisholm has picked up an RBI in 33.3% of his games this year, with two or more RBI in 6.1% of his games.
+He has also plated three or more runs in three contests.

-- He has scored in 23 games this year (35.4%), including multiple runs in six games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.